What is an STD?

 How much is an STD test?

 The cost of an STD test varies, depending on whether the patient has insurance.
 FastMed Urgent Care keeps our cost for STD testing as low as possible.
 The price is well worth it—the effects of most STIs can be minimized if caught early, and prevented from spreading to others.
+Click Here to learn more about the cost of STD Testing at FastMed.

 Where to get tested for STDs?